pongib/365DaysOfLearning/README.md

 * COPPA for protect data and online operate for child age under 13.

 **Thoughts**: Another day for limit time for learn but try hard for learn something useful for certified exam.

+## Day 53: Feb 22, 2020

+**TIL**: Register for exam on 27/02/2020 hope me pass.
+And do practice around 70 question and read document about partition in Bigquery.

+**Thoughts**: It quite heavy load on my brain when take an pratce exam but it still fuction.